ellen-ying/PB4A7_QuantitativeApplications/summative/exploratory/20221215_covariate_assumption_check.md

     ##
     ## Note: Heteroscedasticity-consistent standard errors using adjustment hc1

-There is no evidence that being white or being male were different between people who were just below and those just above the cutoff point.
-However, having accident was 15.44 percentage point lower for people above the cutoff point than those below, and people above the cutoff point were 6.22 years younger on average than those below.
+There is no evidence that the three demographic characteristics or accident rate were different between people who were just below and those just above the cutoff point.

 ## Notes for future improvement